GerritDlks/Apple-Homekit-server/README.md

 ```

 ## Install script
 To install HAP-NodeJS, I created a simple script that will do everything for you.
 Just execute the following line on your Raspberry Pi, lay back and relax.
-This can take a while (up to 1 hour, maybe).
+This can take a while (up to 1 hour, maybe even longer...).
 ```bash
 curl https://goo.gl/8oN37T | bash
 ```